 GivingTuesday's Starling Collective is a global learning community and innovative fellowship for grassroots organizers, activists, artists, and changemakers to discover and share best practices for increasing generosity and driving systems change.
+Applications open July 19, 2022.

 The knowledge and needs of each cohort are the heart of the experience, which is designed to encourage feedback and sharing.